-Garrison Creek, which historically supported a complex configuration of beaver ponds, was simplified to a single drainage ditch to create pasturelands and crop fields.
+Garrison Creek, which historically supported a complex configuration of beaver ponds, was simplified to a single drainage ditch to create pasturelands and crop fields in western Washington State.
 The riparian area in the ditched segments of the channel is dominated by reed canary grass which choked the channel.
-Changes in hydrology and development of the valley into pasture land has resulted in drainage problems, intermittent summer flows, decreased land and water quality, compacted soils, increased soil erosion and run-off, high summer water temperatures, lack of LWD, and diminished in-stream habitat complexity, shade and cover.
+Changes in hydrology and development of the valley into pasture land has resulted in drainage problems, intermittent summer flows, decreased land and water quality, compacted soils, increased soil erosion and run-off, high summer water temperatures, lack of large woody debris (LWD), and diminished in-stream habitat complexity, shade and cover.

 The goal of these conceptual designs is to create direct spawning and rearing benefits for all life stages of cutthroat trout and potentially coho, chum, and sea-run cutthroat as well by improving habitat conditions and restoring watershed processes along approximately 5000 ft of stream channel.
 Improved water quality will benefit the Garrison Creek bay and chinook juveniles in the Puget Sound nearshore area.

-Garrison Creek, Friday Harbor, San Juan Islands Watershed
+Garrison Creek, Friday Harbor, San Juan Islands Watershed, western Washington State

 Water Typing and Habitat Restoration